Insight: Can "Chavismo" outlast Venezuela's Chavez?

 "President Chavez's leadership is of a kind that only appears once in centuries," he told Reuters.

 Chavez's clear designation of a successor would be crucial to maintaining the movement intact but may not be enough to overcome the rivalry.
-Some of the ministers who constantly jockey for his favor are rumored to despise one another, and Chavez has at times had to intervene publicly in disputes between allies.
+Some of the ministers who constantly jockey for his favour are rumoured to despise one another, and Chavez has at times had to intervene publicly in disputes between allies.

 Even investors who bid up Venezuelan bonds in cautious anticipation of Chavez's illness worry that a disorderly transition could be worse than a continuation of predictably interventionist socialism.